Ofsted’s renewed approach to education inspections (England)

 5-point grading scale

-With the exception of Safeguarding, Ofsted will use a 5-point scale to grade the evaluations areas.
+With the exception of Safeguarding, Ofsted will use a 5-point scale to grade the evaluation areas.
 Safeguarding is evaluated on a ‘met’/‘not met’ scale.

 The evaluation scale for each evaluation area, other than safeguarding, is: